Skip to main content

 DCEG is exploring the relationship between host immune function and risk for glioma; one of the deadliest forms of brain cancer yet a malignancy for which few definitive risk factors have been identified.
 While previous reports on allergy/atopy and risk of glioma showed an inverse association, these data were mainly from case-control studies and potentially prone to survival and recall bias.

-To minimize the bias from earlier studies, DCEG investigators examined medical records for a cohort of black and white male US veterans with relatively homogenous socioeconomic background.
+To minimize the bias from earlier studies, DCEG investigators examined medical records for a cohort of Black and White male US veterans with relatively homogenous socioeconomic background.

 For more information, contact Cari Kitahara.